What's going on with Twin Cities locks and dams?

 Each of the three locks is undergoing a "disposition study" to help the Corps assess whether the structures should remain in place, and if so, who should be responsible for owning, maintaining and operating them.

 The Corps is finalizing a disposition study for the Upper St. Anthony Falls lock.
 The draft study (released in February 2021) proposed moving the lock into private ownership, which would threaten the management of the Twin Cities' water supply.
 This proposal received significant community opposition from FMR, local government agencies, river and environmental groups, business leaders, and hundreds of individuals.
-The final report is anticipated in summer/fall 2021; we hope it will include a Corps commitment to owning, managing and maintaining the Upper St. Anthony Falls lock.
+The final report is anticipated in the first half of 2022; we hope it will include a Corps commitment to owning, managing and maintaining the Upper St. Anthony Falls lock.

-After the Upper St. Anthony Falls study is complete in late 2021, the Corps will move on to study Lower St. Anthony Falls and Ford/Lock and Dam No. 1.
+After the Upper St. Anthony Falls study is complete, the Corps will move on to study Lower St. Anthony Falls and Ford/Lock and Dam No. 1.

 There will be an initial public input opportunity to help define the study's scope.
 FMR will advocate for it to include a thorough consideration of dam removal.
 The draft completed study will likely be released for public comment sometime in 2023.
 (To be notified of opportunities to weigh in, sign up to be a River Guardian below.)